Uvacoder/port-greweb/_posts/2012-02-29-bezier-curve-based-easing-functions-from-concept-to-implementation.md

 *   Then, it use two different implementation strategies: One use the [Newton’s method][4] and the other is just a [dichotomic search][5] (binary subdivision).
 *   A **criteria** based on the **slope** give the best strategy to take.

-These sub-optimizations probably make the difference for the C%2B%2B version but are not really relevant for the JavaScript implementation.
+These sub-optimizations probably make the difference for the C++ version but are not really relevant for the JavaScript implementation.
 Moreover, I have only used the Newton’s method algorithm.
 And this is the code:

 <script src="https://gist.github.com/1926947.js?file=KeySpline.js"></script>